vfarcic/devops24/manuscript/04-helm.md

 kubectl delete ns go-demo-3
 ```

-## Helm vs OpenShift Templates
+## Helm vs. OpenShift Templates

 I could give you a lengthy comparison between Helm and OpenShift templates.
 I won't do that.
 The reason is simple.
 Helm is the de-facto standard for installing applications.
-It's the most widely used, and it's adoption is going through the roof.
+It's the most widely used, and its adoption is going through the roof.
 Among the similar tools, it has the biggest community, it has the most applications available, and it is becoming adopted by more software vendors than any other solution.
 The exception is RedHat.
 They created OpenShift templates long before Helm came into being.
 Helm borrowed many of its concepts, improved them, and added a few additional features.
-When we add to that the fact that OpenShift templates work only on OpenShift, the decision which one to use is pretty straight forward.
+When we add to that the fact that OpenShift templates work only on OpenShift, the decision which one to use is pretty straightforward.
 Helm wins, unless you chose OpenShift as your Kubernetes flavor.
-In that case, the decision is harder to make.
+In that case, the choice is harder to make.
 On the one hand, Routes and a few other OpenShift-specific types of resources cannot be defined (easily) in Helm.
 On the other hand, it is likely that OpenShift will switch to Helm at some moment.
 So, you might just as well jump into Helm right away.

 I must give a big thumbs up to RedHat for paving the way towards some of the Kubernetes resources that are in use today.
 They created Routes when Ingress did not exist.
 They developed OpenShift templates before Helm was created.
-Both Ingress and Helm were heavily influenced by their counter-parts in OpenShift.
-The are quite a few other similar examples.
+Both Ingress and Helm were heavily influenced by their counterparts in OpenShift.
+There are quite a few other similar examples.

 The problem is that RedHat does not want to let go of the things they pioneered.
 They stick with Routes, even though Ingress become standard.
 If Routes provide more features than, let's say, nginx Ingress controller, they could still maintain them as OpenShift Ingress (or whatever would be the name).
 Routes are not the only example.
 They continue forcing OpenShift templates, even though it's clear that Helm is the de-facto standard.
-By not switching to the standards that they themselves pioneered, they are making their platform incompatible with others.
-In the previous chapters we experienced the pain Routes cause when trying to define YAML files that should work on all other Kubernetes flavors.
+By not switching to the standards that they pioneered, they are making their platform incompatible with others.
+In the previous chapters, we experienced the pain Routes cause when trying to define YAML files that should work on all other Kubernetes flavors.
 Now we experienced the same problem with Helm.

 If you chose OpenShift, it's up to you to decide whether to use Helm or OpenShift templates.
 Both choices have pros and cons.
-Personally, one of the things that attracts me the most with Kubernetes is the promise that our applications can run on any hosting solution and on any Kubernetes flavor.
+Personally, one of the things that attract me the most with Kubernetes is the promise that our applications can run on any hosting solution and on any Kubernetes flavor.
 RedHat is breaking that promise.
 It's not that I don't expect different solutions to come up with new things that distinguish them from the competition.
 I do.
 OpenShift has quite a few of those.
 But, it also has features that have equally good or better equivalents that are part of Kubernetes core or widely accepted by the community.
-Helm is one of those that are better then their counterpart in OpenShift.
+Helm is one of those that are better than their counterpart in OpenShift.

 We'll continue using Helm throughout the rest of the book.
 If you do choose to stick with OpenShift templates, you'll have to do a few modifications to the examples.
 The good news is that those changes should be relatively easy to make.
 I believe that you won't have a problem adapting.